jacobl3371/sep10-freedom-project/blog/entry04.md

 ### Skills
 1. I improved my **logical reasoning** skills as though I did not know and had never used Javascript before, I was able to follow the directions and make the navigation menu work with Javascript.
 I also saw that the first setup did not work in making the menu clickable and interactive, and I decided to try the other video which after following its instructions, finally produced a working menu and navigation bar.

 2. I learned to **embrace failure** and keep on trying to set up my tool even though it was very overwhelming at the start and the first tutorial which I managed to get to work didn't produce the expected outcome.
-I kept on trying despite failure and using what I learned to ultimately use the tool to achieve my desired outcome, getting the navigation bar to work.
+I kept on trying despite failure and using what I learned to ultimately utilize the tool to achieve my desired outcome, getting the navigation bar to work.

 [Previous](entry03.md) | [Next](entry05.md)